 Certain control statements can be continued on one or more cards or lines.
 These statements are specifically noted in the following descriptions.
-(Refer to the appropriate product reference manual to determine which system programs allow continued control statements.)
-In general, the last nonblank character of the card or line to be continued must be a separator; the verb and parameter fields cannot be split between cards or lines.
+(See the appropriate product reference manual to determine which system programs allow continued control statements.)
+In general, the last non-blank character of the card or line to be continued must be a separator, and the verb and parameter fields cannot be split between cards or lines.
 The final card or line must contain a terminator.